Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Numerical Outcomes

-The figure \ref{allSSFI} displays behaviour of all the distribution functions superimposed, that captures various higher-order corrections in the diffusion-dominated regime in the small $y$ limit, keeping $y=0.073$, $x=1$, and $\tilde{\mu}=0.76$ fixed.
-The reason for the choice of these values of the parameters is related to the resulting PBH abundance features that we expect in the upcoming sections and will be justified shortly.
-After we superimpose the PDFs, we notice almost negligible changes in the values for the PDF.
-This time, the expansion variable $y$ is also kept much lower than the analysis in fig. (\ref{diffPDF}), and this is reflected in the fact that relative differences in the amplitude are pushed further to the second and third decimal places.
+Figure \ref{allSSFI} displays behaviour of all the distribution functions superimposed, that captures various higher-order corrections in the diffusion-dominated regime in the small $y$ limit, keeping $y=0.073$, $x=1$, and $\tilde{\mu}=0.76$ fixed.
+The reason for these specific parameter values will soon become evident when we examine the related PBH abundance features we expect in the upcoming sections.
+After superimposing the PDFs, we notice minute changes in the PDF values for large ${\cal N}$ among different orders.
+This time, the expansion variable $y$ is also kept much lower than the analysis in fig. (\ref{diffPDF}), and this is reflected in the fact that relative differences in the amplitude near the peak are pushed further to the second and third decimal places.
 The $C=1$ in fig. \ref{cssfi} represents canonical stochastic single-field inflation scenario while the case $C=1.5$ in fig. \ref{ncssfi} represents the non-canonical stochastic single-field inflation scenario.
-The peak amplitudes remain close to each other thus keeping perturbativity intact and the the tail features are also similar across different orders.
-The distributions for the non-canonical scenario also remain relatively similar except for small changes in the peak amplitude, at the second decimal places.
-Also, the behaviour of the fall near ${\cal N}\sim 0.5$ changes slightly between the LO and the rest of subsequent orders combined.
-The total combination of dominant contribution from the leading reside $r^{(0)}_{n,i}$, where $i$ specifies the order of expansion, and the poles $\Lambda_{n}^{(0)}$ quickly give the similar dominant features in the PDF at all orders in the fig. \ref{allSSFI}.
+The peak amplitudes remain close to each other for both the cases, $C=1$ and $C=1.5$, thus keeping perturbativity intact, and to closely examine the tail features, we refer to the plots at the bottom, namely \ref{cssfilog} and \ref{ncssfilog}.
+The log-scaled versions in these plots provide an interesting outlook into the behaviour of PDFs for large values of ${\cal N}\geq 1$.
+We infer that already beyond ${\cal N}\sim 0.5$, the LO PDF keeps a higher amplitude with the other higher-order corrections combined, with differences present at the third decimal place.
+Such a feature remains till we reach ${\cal N}=2$, with no change in the qualitative differences whether the case with $C=1$ or $C=1.5$.
+The subtle tail features eluded here will prove crucial to understanding the PBH abundance features shortly since PBH formation is quite sensitive to the tail regions of the PDF above.
+The combined combination of the dominant contribution from the leading residue, $r^{(0)}_{n,i}$ where $i$ specifies the order of expansion, and the $m=0$ poles, $\Lambda_{n}^{(0)}$, quickly give the similar dominant features in the PDF shape across all orders in the fig. \ref{allSSFI}.